Important SEO Statistics, Facts, and Trends for 2021

 - Posts with videos earn more backlinks and see a 157% boost in search traffic.

 - 30% of all online searches are related to location.

 Below, you will find a list of 58 of the most important and interesting SEO statistics.
 We’ve organized them into seven categories to easily explain the entire SEO industry and related trends.

 Typing in the exact website address that you are seeking in a browser bar seems like a thing of the past.
 More and more people use search engines on a daily basis to access their favorite websites and find online content.
 Because of this, many marketers see the value in SEO.
 Let’s browse the stats that illustrate the importance of SEO.

 1. Search engines drive 300% more traffic to sites than social media.

 Search is the #1 driver of traffic to content sites, beating social media by more than 300%.
-If you want to get more traffic to your website, you need to appear in Google search results so that users can find you easily.
+If you want to get more traffic to your website or your new blog, you need to appear in Google search results so that users can find you easily.

 2. SEO leads convert 9 times more than outbound leads.

 SEO leads have a 14.6% close rate, while outbound leads (such as direct mail or print advertising) have a 1.7% close rate.

 3. SEO leads have the highest conversion rate at 14.6%